EOEPCA/deployment-guide/docs/building-blocks/iam/client-management.md

+!!! note
-> **Note:** If the EOEPCA IAM Building Block is required during deployment, specific steps will be provided in the relevant sections of the building block deployment guide.
+    If the EOEPCA IAM Building Block is required during deployment, specific steps will be provided in the relevant sections of the building block deployment guide.
 This section serves as a reference and is applicable only if you're using the EOEPCA IAM Building Block.
 Ensure the EOEPCA IAM Building Block is installed.
 For more information, refer to [this guide](./main-iam.md).

 This document details how to manage Keycloak clients programmatically, obtain tokens, and perform device flows.
 Clients represent applications or services interacting with EOEPCA's secured endpoints.